What is Full-Funnel Attribution? How Do You Set It Up?

 When you dig deeper and analyze the whole scenario, you find out that the customers who converted through social media ads had already interacted with other marketing touchpoints and got influenced by them.
 For instance, some of them stumbled upon one of your case studies, while a handful of your customers initially came to know about your products via referrals.

-This revelation shows that a customer goes through a certain journey before converting.
-And all the touchpoints in the awareness and consideration stages have the same contribution to their buying decision, like the conversion stage.
+This revelation shows that a customer goes through a certain journey before converting and that all the touchpoints in the awareness and consideration stages have the same contribution to their buying decision, like the conversion stage.

 Unlike other attribution models, full-funnel attribution gives credit to every touchpoint and interaction that occurs throughout the marketing funnel and helps marketers understand how well their marketing efforts are working to push a customer further into the funnel.